Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: can be Unfaithful

 \begin{restatable}{proposition}{sufequalone} An explanation $R \subseteq G$ for $g(G)$ has a maximal $\SUF(R)$ score if and only if there exists a PI explanation $M \subseteq R$ for $g(G)$. \end{restatable}

-\begin{restatable}{proposition}{necabovezero} An explanation $R \subseteq G$ for $g(G)$ has a non-zero $\NEC(R)$ score if and only if it intersects every PI explanation $M \subseteq R$ for $g(G)$. \end{restatable}
+\begin{restatable}{proposition}{necabovezero} An explanation $R \subseteq G$ for $g(G)$ can have a non-zero $\NEC(R)$ score only if it intersects every PI explanation for $g(G)$. \end{restatable}

-Note that \cref{prop:suf_equal_1} (along with \cref{prop:segnnexpl-are-piexpl}) show that TEs are indeed maximally sufficient for existentially quantified FOL formulas.
+Note that \cref{prop:suf_equal_1} (along with \cref{prop:segnnexpl-are-piexpl}) show that MEs are indeed maximally sufficient for existentially quantified positive FOL formulas.
 However, this might not be enough to ensure a non-zero \FAITH score, as shown in \cref{prop:nec_above_0}.
-In general, TEs highlight a minimal class-discriminative subgraph, whereas faithful explanations highlight all possible causes for the prediction, and the two notions are fundamentally misaligned.
+In general, MEs highlight a minimal class-discriminative subgraph, whereas faithful explanations highlight all possible causes for the prediction, and the two notions are fundamentally misaligned.

-\section{Beyond (purely) Topological \SEGNNs}
+\section{Beyond (Purely) Topological \SEGNNs}

-Our analysis highlights that explanations extracted by \SEGNNs can be, in general, both ambiguous (\cref{thm:TE_Inexpressive}) and unfaithful (\cref{prop:segnnexpl-can-be-unfaith}), potentially limiting their usefulness for debugging \citep{teso2023leveraging, bhattacharjee2024auditing, fontanesi2024xai}, scientific discovery \citep{wong2024discovery}, and Out-of-Distribution (OOD) generalization \citep{chen2022learning, gui2023joint}.
-Nonetheless, we also showed that for a specific class of tasks, precisely those based on the presence of motifs, TEs are actually an optimal target, in that they match PIs and are the minimal explanations that are also provably sufficient (\cref{prop:segnnexpl-are-piexpl} and \cref{prop:suf_equal_1}).
+Our analysis highlights that explanations extracted by \SEGNNs can be, in general, both ambiguous (\cref{thm:TE_Inexpressive}) and unfaithful (\cref{prop:segnnexpl-can-be-unfaith}), potentially limiting their usefulness for debugging \cite{teso2023leveraging, bhattacharjee2024auditing, fontanesi2024xai}, scientific discovery \cite{wong2024discovery}, and Out-of-Distribution (OOD) generalization \cite{chen2022learning, gui2023joint}.
+Nonetheless, we also showed that for a specific class of tasks, precisely those based on the presence of motifs, MEs are actually an optimal target, in that they match PIs and are the minimal explanations that are also provably sufficient (\cref{prop:segnnexpl-are-piexpl} and \cref{prop:suf_equal_1}).